This article was published in May, 2017.

 The bigger goal is not just to ease parking, but promote alternative transportation options and improve those so they are the most attractive ones.

 “The third thing that people will see the latter part of this year is hopefully a more efficient and faster shuttle system,” Brandon said.
 “We also hope, in the next few months, to present initial designs for bike facilities leading into and in downtown.
 That’s something that we’ve committed to do.
 There are customers living within two miles of downtown who would consider biking before driving, if they had good routes.
 We want to encourage that.”

 As of the spring of 2017, there is a parking commuter shuttle that runs six hours a day and a tourist shuttle that runs every 20 minutes.
 The study proposes a simplified shuttle system.
 This system merges the two lines to increase efficiency, so both groups only have a 10 to 12-minute wait time.

 Implementing Bicycle Buffer Lanes

 Also in the works are plans to improve biking in Savannah.
 The study suggests installing high-quality bicycle parking, and adding buffer protection to bicycle lanes.
 This is specifically on Price and Lincoln streets, and perhaps on Montgomery Street, south of Gaston Street.

-None of these things are going to be implemented overnight, Brandon said.
 There will be a step-by-step implementation of these things over many months.
-What’s likely to happen, he said, is that, first, the old meters will be replaced.
-Then, the Passport app will make its debut.
-Then the hope is that the shuttle system will be improved and biking enhancements will be proposed.
+The Passport app will make its debut.
 It won’t be until 2018 that any new pricing would go into effect.